Chair: H. Julien

 Majors and minors are offered in French and Spanish.
 The University Catalog has a complete description of the requirements for majors and minors, and first-year students who are interested should plan their courses accordingly.

-Foreign study programs, open to non-majors as well as majors, are conducted in Spain and Italy.
+A foreign study program, open to non-majors as well as majors, is conducted in Spain.
 The Madrid program, composed mainly of juniors, requires work through the 300 level.
-The program in Venice is open to sophomores and upper-class students and requires knowledge of elementary Italian (2-3 years of high school Italian, ITAL 121-122 at Colgate, or intensive summer language study in Venice).
-More detailed information on these groups and on prerequisites is available from the Department of Romance Languages and Literatures.
+More detailed information on this group and on prerequisites is available from the Department of Romance Languages and Literatures.
+Options in French and Italian are available through Colgate's Approved Programs.
 Interested first-year students are also encouraged to attend the information meetings that are held during the academic year.